How our campaigning began

 That’s when we founded our campaign, Kids Against Plastic.
 I think our parents were a little surprised when we announced our first goal of getting the UK supermarkets to stock non-plastic packaged water alternatives on their shelves, and single-use plastic bottles off them.
 It was a big goal, but we were determined – and still are – that we could and would make it happen.
 We chose plastic bottles as our target, as they’re practically unnecessary in the UK, and there are alternatives to them out there.

 That brings us to now.
-We’ve picked up over 60,000 pieces of single-use plastic litter (and developed an app to log it!), done our own TEDx talk and gathered a team of incredible kids around the UK who are tackling plastic pollution.
-We’ve launched many more campaigns within Kids Against Plastic, as part of which we’ve made over 50 cafes, schools, businesses, festivals and even councils Plastic Clever.
+We’ve picked up over 90,000 pieces of single-use plastic litter (and developed an app to log it!), done our own TEDx talk and gathered a team of incredible kids around the UK who are tackling plastic pollution.
+We’ve launched many more campaigns within Kids Against Plastic, as part of which we’ve made over 1000 schools and over 50 cafes, businesses, festivals and even councils Plastic Clever.
 It’s been an amazing journey, one that we could never have anticipated when we picked up that first piece of plastic, or said the first line of our first talk.